smalllixin/BlueprintRetarget/README.md

 # Blueprint Retarget plugin
-An small tool that allows retargeting invalid blueprints when its parent class is missing on UE4
+An small tool that allows retargeting invalid blueprints when its parent class is missing on UE5.

+This folk just fix the original codes compile complaints in unreal engine 5.
+Just copy the entire folder to your project's `Plugins` folder and recompile your project.
+Then you can use it in the editor.

+I tested this tool in UE5.2 version.
+It works fine.
+(And plz track your assets with some version control just in case.)

 ## When to Use
 Use this tool when a blueprint has a missing parent class (and therefore you can't open it).